blueyoghurt/wdi5sg-project3/README.md

 Login to enable quick sign-up and login for job seekers.

-Additional Features
+Additional Features.
 Google maps that shows the location of the job and user’s current location.

 Mailer function.
 Employers get notified via email with every job application.
 In addition, the email will be attached with a contract to legalise the employment period and the monetary payout for the employees, making the recruitment process more efficient for job-seekers and employers.

 **Application Demo & Showcasing of the code**